konstaka/homelab/README.md

 ### Alpha

 "DMZ" cluster serving as application platform for publicly exposed services.
 Currently 1+2 nodes.
+There's [another reverse proxy](https://pangolin.net/) in front of this cluster, so Traefik doesn't need certs.

 ### Beta

-"Main" cluster serving as a hub with ArgoCD deployed.
+"Main" cluster serving as a hub with ArgoCD and certificate management.
 Currently 3+2 nodes.
+Only accessible from my network.

 ## Architecture